jsktt/tendon-actuation/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 The code for this repository was used to rotate small motors that were used in a Bat-Bot.
 Goal was to rotate the tendon actuations to a certain angle in order to move the bots feet or its ears to mimic an actual bat.
-There were strings ttiedto the rotating motors that would allow the dynamic movements of the bat-bot.
+There were strings tied to the rotating motors that would allow the dynamic movements of the bat-bot.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>